ESchae/SOM/Readme.md

 ![alt text](images/step-2.png)

-3. Find the neighbors of the BMU, determined by the neighbor radius, which is calculated newly in each step.
-See below for details on the calculation.
+3. Find the neighbors of the BMU (green), determined by the neighbor radius, which is calculated newly in each step.
+See below for details on the calculation:

 ![alt text](images/step-3.png)

 4. Update the weight vectors of the BMU and its neighbors in such a way, that they move closer to the selected input sample.
 The current learning rate determines how much each of them moves towards the input sample.
-See below for details on the calculation.
+See below for details on the calculation:

 ![alt text](images/step-4.gif)